camilapulido/Neuron-Energy-Consumption/README.md

 <img src="./Images/sigmoidFit_Traces.png" alt="Selected Sigmoid Fit" style="width: 350px;"/>

-Cross correlation of single bouton depletion rates versus t½ values shows there is in general an inverse relationship between these parameters, with some cells occupying regions of the parameter space:
+A correlation analysis of the two extracted parameters showed that in general smaller t½ were associated with higher values of a (Fig. 4e) and vice versa.
+Some cells showed tighter clustering of rate and t½ parameters than others:

 <img src="./Images/Figure Rate Vs thalf.png" alt="Rate Vs thalf" style="width: 350px;"/>